 The H3 from Saris is arguably the best all-round direct-drive smart trainer on the market.

 Quiet and easy to use, the H3 has seamless integration, connecting to indoor cycling apps.
 Its specific direct drive design eliminates wheel slips and offers the widest bike compatibility of almost any smart trainer.

 The sleek design of the Saris H3 makes it easy to set up and transport.
 It’s a heavy machine, but Saris built in a carrying handle for this very reason.

 The H3 itself measures speed, cadence, and power, meaning that no external sensors are required to get going on Zwift.

-There some downsides of the Saris H3, one of them being its integrated cadence sensor, which sometimes struggles to maintain accuracy during large changes in power.
+There are some downsides of the Saris H3, one of them being its integrated cadence sensor, which sometimes struggles to maintain accuracy during large changes in power.